van-richard/CodingNotes/notebooks/notes/basics-qmmm.md

 2. Interactions between particles in MM region
 3. Interaction between QM and MM particles

 Points 1 and 2 are straightforward descriptions of the system.
-Point number 3 requires calculating the energy of the combined system, whic can be done in 2 ways:
+Point number 3 requires calculating the energy of the combined system, which can be done in 2 ways:

 1. Subtractive scheme